Skills That Make Mothers Great Business Leaders

 Kids get ill a lot.
 They also get cuts and bruises a lot.
 And they’ll often come inside from playtime in the yard and cry their eyes out.
 It’s up to you as their mother to find out what happened, make sure they’re OK, and then try to prevent it from happening again.

-You probably took a first aid course and asked your parents to take one.
-Just knowing what to do in that instant when an infant or toddler is choking can save their life.
+You probably took a first aid course or asked your parents to take one.
+Knowing what to do in an instant when an infant or toddler is choking can save their lives.
 You want to know what to do instantly, and potential caregivers and helpers want to know what to do, too.

 A grandmother I know was holding her grandchild while her mother was busy dealing with someone at the door.
 It was suppertime, and the grandmother was trying to feed the baby something to tide it over until the mother could continue.
 All at once, the baby started choking.
 Because the grandmother had firsthand knowledge, which was refreshed through a first aid course, she was able to act quickly, and everything turned out well.

 This is also the standard first aid procedure in business.
 Sure, you’ll need a proper certification to provide medical aid to someone in an office—the insurance will always stipulate it.
-However, the more you know before searching for an AHA cpr near me the better you’ll do on the course you sign up for.
+However, the more you know before searching for CPR training, the better you’ll do on the course you sign up for.

 Plus, mothers can spot hazards from a mile away.
-This will also come in handy when setting up a workspace, as people need to move around it safely.
+This will also be useful when setting up a workspace, as people need to move around it safely.
 If there’s a wire on the floor, you’ll be the first person to pick it up and tidy it away.
 There’s no need for the accident book here!

 Motherhood Means Creative Problem Solving